zeebe-io/enhancements/ZEP008-hot-backup.md

 Pros:
-1. Less coupled with Zeebe/StreamProcessor
+1. Less coupled with StreamProcessor.
 2. It uses the power of logs as a single source of truth.
-3. We might be able to extend this to other components in C8.
+3. There is a possibility to extend this idea to other components in C8.

 Cons:
 1. There are still a lot of challenges to resolve